 This is the easiest broiled chicken breast recipe you’ll ever make.
 Ever have those pre-cooked, seasoned mini rotisserie chickens from the grocery store?
 The skin is seasoned and crispy and the chicken is juicy and delicious.
 This broiled chicken is exactly that (only fresh out of the oven).

 I’ve always struggled with chicken recipes because I find chicken to be boring in general.
 The crispy seasoned skin just absolutely makes this recipe—and it’s incredibly easy and full of flavor.

 I read about this basic method in Cooks Illustrated.
-Yes, the ‘other’ Illustrated magazine every man should subscribe to along with Sports Illustrated.
+Yes, the ‘other’ Illustrated magazine every man and woman should subscribe to.
 In short, you broil a 4-pound whole chicken for about 55 minutes in the oven.
 The skin keeps in the juices giving you the perfectly prepared chicken.